ALL

 Staying Healthy in the Backcountry

-Garbage is a breeding ground for many types of germs.
-Manage your garbage properly to keep yourself and the environment healthy.
+Garbage can bring in many types of germs.
+Deal with garbage properly to keep yourself and the environment safe and healthy.

-• Pack out everything you pack in except fish guts (entrails).
-Fish guts have a strong smell and could attract animals.
-Throw fish guts into the water where you caught the fish.
+• Carry out everything that you brought into the backcountry (“pack it in, pack it out”), except fish guts (entrails).
+Fish guts have a strong smell and can attract animals.
+The best place to put fish guts is back in the water where you caught the fish.

 • Plan your menu carefully so you don’t have leftovers.